This post may contain affiliate links which won’t change your price but will share some commission.

 For the Filling

 - Either cook or rehydrate your meat.
 See recipe notes for more details.
-If using meat on the bones, strip it from the bones and slightly shredded.
-Add to food processor.
+If using meat on the bones, strip it from the bones and slightly shred it.
+Add to a food processor.

 - Chopp cooked carrots and fresh parsley and add to the food processor, season, and pulse a few times.